 People who have pneumoconiosis might also develop other related conditions as a result of existing lung damage or inflammation, such as bronchitis, pulmonary hypertension or emphysema.
 These conditions can cause additional complications that accompany those of pneumoconiosis.

-At the Lung Institute, we provide stem cell therapy to help promote the body’s natural healing processes.
-Our treatments use a patient’s own stem cells and are performed on an outpatient basis.
+At the Lung Health Institute, we provide cellular therapy to help promote the body’s natural healing processes.
+Our treatments use a patient’s own cells and are performed on an outpatient basis.
 More than 80 percent of our patients report an improvement in their quality of life after treatment.

-If you have been dealing with the symptoms of pneumoconiosis and would like to learn more about stem cell therapy as an alternative treatment option, you can contact the Lung Institute at (800) 729-3065.
-Whenever it’s most convenient for you, we’re here to help you breathe easier.
+If you have been dealing with the symptoms of pneumoconiosis and would like to learn more about cellular therapy as an alternative treatment option, you can contact the Lung Health Institute at 888-745-6697.
+Whenever it’s most convenient for you, we’re here to help you Breathe EasierTM.